By Chris Dunmire | Posted 7/23/25 | Updated 8/9/25

 Owen lived with his son to the right and had a mysterious wife who was rarely seen.
 He also had an inviting crab apple tree blossoming with forbidden fruit I grabbed at carelessly while running through his yard like a feral animal.

 One prolific Chicago winter it snowed so much that it made historic headlines across the Midwest.
 It was also the year I got my first, full-body snowsuit.
-One day after school I was pretending waist-deep in a drift near the front porch bushes, and Doug, the golf-pants wearing neighbor to the left who loved to travel, popped over with a camera and asked if he could take my picture.
+One day after school I was pretending waist-deep in a drift near the front porch bushes, and Doug, the golf-pants wearing neighbor to the left who loved to travel, popped over with a Polaroid camera and asked if he could take my picture.

 I don't know whatever happened to the snapshot of me grinning with missing teeth as I slid down a snow bank, but I remember the occasion vividly.
 Interactions with Doug were rare, but I know between his cigars, golf, and travel with his friendly wife Mary, he was enjoying life to the full.
 Often, when Doug was away during the winter months, Owen would snow blow the whole length of the sidewalk in front of our three houses.
 He was doing Doug the favor, but we benefited for being "on the way."